AqwamCreates/DataPredict/docs/API/Models/ReinforcingNeuralNetwork.md

 #### Returns:

+#### Returns:

 * predictedValue: A value that is predicted by the model.

 * probability: The probability of predicted value.

+-OR-

+* predictedVector: A matrix containing all predicted values from all classes.

 ### reset()